znuny/Znuny4OTRS-CISearch/README.md

 CI Search
 =================
-With this extention you will be able search for ITSM Config Items via an input field in the navigation bar in the agent interface.
+With this extension you will be able search for ITSM Config Items via an input field in the navigation bar in the agent interface.

 **Prerequisites**

 - Znuny4OTRS-Repo

 - OTRS 4.0

+- ITSMConfigurationManagement

 **Installation**